springmusk026/Jetpack-Compose-BottomNavigation/README.md

 ### Prerequisites

+Before running the project, ensure you have the following prerequisites installed:

 - Android Studio Arctic Fox (2020.3.1) or later
 - Android SDK version 31 or higher
 - Kotlin version 1.5.0 or later

 ### Installation

+Follow these steps to install and run the project:

 1. Clone the repository: